 Women in Conservation Leadership Network

 The ‘Women in Conservation Leadership Network’ was founded in September 2013.
-The network is growing every month and as of November 2017, has almost 400 members.
+The network is growing every month and as of November 2017, has over 400 members.
 The two main focus areas for the network are institutional change and personal empowerment, both facilitated by learning from good practice.

 The purpose of the network is to support women already in conservation leadership and those aspiring to these roles.
 The network works towards supporting diverse conservation leadership teams that make best use of everyone’s skills to enhance conservation outcomes.
 We seek to build the confidence of women to lead – both those in the network and those in the wider conservation community.
 For this to happen, we need to drive cultural change in organisations and recruitment practices.